USF-HII/usf-hii.github.io/pages/hii-rc/overview.md

 #### Slurm Partitions

-Compute nodes in the cluster are grouped into Slurm "partitions" which include:
+Compute nodes in the cluster are grouped into partitions of compute nodes which include:

-- `hii02` - Large production partition for running computationally-intensive jobs
+- `hii02` - Production-class computationally-intensive jobs.

-- `hii-test` - Small test partition to develop and test batch jobs
+- `hii-test` - Development-class jobs before submitting to production.

-- `hii-interactive` - Small partition providing compute node shells for quick, interactive feedback.
+- `hii-interactive` - A high-powered but single compute-node shell to develop or run a job with real-time feedback.

 #### Filesystems